Pro forma definition

 There are five steps to creating a pro forma income statement:

 Set a goal for sales in the period you’re looking at.
-Let’s say you want to increase in income by $18,000 over the course of one year.
+Let’s say you want to increase your income by $18,000 over the course of one year.

 Set a production schedule that will let you reach your goal, and map it out over the time period you’re covering.
 In this case, you’ll want to earn an additional $1,500 income every month, for 12 months.